TYPES OF DEBT

 Payday loans are often required to be fully repaid in a short period of time – typically within a month or on your next payday.
 It is imperative to check the small print of any financial agreement to ensure you’re aware and able to meet the contractual repayments.
 Again, failure to make these repayments can result in serious problems for the borrower.

-If you apply for a payday loan online, in many instances you will be required to provide the lender access to your bank account.
+If you apply for a payday loan online, in many instances you will be required to provide the lender access to your bank account details.
 People often don’t take notice of this until the lender takes unexpected deductions from their account – this is often to cover fees that were missed in the small print.
 Your bank account details can potentially be shared with hundreds of other companies, which again highlights the importance of reading every detail in your proposal before agreeing to the loan.

 How payday loan debt can be avoided